flare-foundation/go-songbird/README.md

 **We and our community welcome responsible disclosures.**

-If you've discovered a security vulnerabilitiy, please report it via our [contarct form](https://flare.network/contact).
+If you've discovered a security vulnerability, please report it via our [contact form](https://flare.network/contact/).
 Valid reports will be eligible for a reward (terms and conditions apply).